 As a composer, Brad has written extensively for his own groups through the years, and has also been commissioned by various ensembles and musical societies to compose works for them, including Vancouver’s Hard Rubber New Music Society, The Langley Community Music School, The Couloir Ensemble, and the Turning Point Ensemble.

-Brad is a Resident Artist at LCMS where he leads the school’s Jazz Ensemble.
-He is a member of the jazz studies faculty at Capilano University in North Vancouver, B.C.
+Brad is a Resident Artist at LCMS where he leads the school’s Jazz Ensemble, and a member of the jazz studies faculty at Capilano University in North Vancouver, B.C.